Mary Bonauto: Biography

 Bonauto was born in 1961 and grew up in Newburgh, New York in a Roman Catholic family.
 She graduated from Hamilton College and Northeastern University School of Law.
 In 1987, after graduating from law school, she entered private practice in Maine, where she was at the time one of three openly gay private practice lawyers in the state.
 She lives in Portland with her spouse Jennifer Wriggins, who is a professor at the University of Maine School of Law.
 The couple were married in Massachusetts.
 They have twin daughters.

 Bonauto has litigated widely in areas such as job and public accommodations discrimination, securing domestic partner benefits and relationship protections, establishing second parent rights and de facto parent status, vindicating First Amendment protections, and challenging anti-gay harassment and violence.
 She has worked on public policy in all six New England states, and occasionally writes for legal publications.
 Bonauto filed her first marriage case in Vermont in July 1997.

-Yale University awarded its 2010-2011 Brudner Prize, which recognizes "an accomplished scholar or activist whose work has made significant contributions to the understanding of LGBT issues or furthered the tolerance of LGBT people," to Bonauto.
+Yale University awarded its 2010-2011 Brudner Prize, which recognizes "an accomplished scholar or activist whose work has made significant contributions to the understanding of LGBTQ issues or furthered the tolerance of LGBT people," to Bonauto.

 In 2011, Bonauto was named one of the 50 most-powerful women in Boston by Boston Magazine.

 In 2012, she was named by Equality Forum as one of their 31 Icons of the LGBT History Month.

 In March 2013, Roberta Kaplan, the lawyer arguing for DOMA repeal in the Supreme Court, told the New York Times, "No gay person in this country would be married without Mary Bonauto."
 Former US Representative Barney Frank, said "She's our Thurgood Marshall."

 In June 2013 immediately following the DOMA Supreme Court decision, she was called in Slate a "Gay Marriage Hero" and "the legal architect of the DOMA repeal."

 She was named a MacArthur fellow in September 2014 for her work "breaking down legal barriers based on sexual orientation".

 In May 2016, she was awarded an honorary Doctor of Laws by Harvard University for "establishing the freedom to marry for same-sex couples nationwide".